sageserpent-open/SemanticMergeScalaPlugin/README.md

 ## How?

-You build the plugin from source and configure Plastic SCM / Semantic Merge to pick it up.
+You build the plugin from source and configure Plastic SCM / Semantic Merge / GMaster to pick it up.
 It's hardly shrinkwrapped, but it's not hard to do either.

 So, you're a Scala developer if you want to use this plugin, aren't you?
 You know about Git because you are here on Github?